five-star-potato/sqload/README.md

-# Gendat - Test data generation tool for SQL Server
+# SQLOAD - Test data generation tool for SQL Server

 ## Introduction

-Gendat is written in Electron with Angular 2.
+SQLOAD is written in Electron with Angular 2.
 The project is in perpetual beta stage.
 Currently, it provides the following list of features:

 1. Connecting to a SQL Server data source